Luciano Burti: Crash at 2001 Belgian Grand Prix

 Two races later he had a more serious crash at the Belgian Grand Prix when his car touched with Eddie Irvine as he attempted to overtake the Northern Irishman.
-The front wing became lodged under Burti's front wheels, allowing him no braking or steering into the 190 mph Blanchimont corner; the impact with the tire barrier was so great that segments of the barrier were thrown into the air, landing on Burti's cockpit and knocking him unconscious.
+The front wing became lodged under Burti's front wheels, leaving him unable to brake or steer into the 190 mph Blanchimont corner; the impact with the tire barrier was so great that segments of the barrier were thrown into the air, landing on Burti's cockpit and knocking him unconscious.
 Irvine, after suffering a sizeable impact himself, subsequently helped the marshals in their attempt to extract Burti from his car.
 The crash forced him to sit out the rest of the season with facial bruising and a concussion.
 His seat was taken by Czech rookie Tomáš Enge.

 2002–2004

 Burti subsequently signed to test for the Ferrari team, but that came to an end at the end of his contract in 2004.
 Over the course of his Formula One career, he scored no championship points.
 He has since returned to Brazil, where he competes in Stock Car Brasil and commentates on Formula One races for TV Globo.